\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Abstract

 \section{Abstract}

 The crystal field theory as explained by Abragam and Bleaney in their landmark 1970 book on transition-ion electron paramagnetic resonance remains a cornerstone in the development of luminescence applications and molecular magnets based on the $f$-elements.
 The modern numerical derivation of the 27 $B_k^q$ Stevens crystal field parameters (CFPs), which describe the splitting of the energy levels of a central ion, is traditionally achieved through the effective Hamiltonian theory and multiconfiguration wavefunction theory calculations, insofar as the lowest $J$ level fully captures the targeted low-energy physics.
 In this work, we present a novel theoretical approach for determining the CFPs.
 The procedure resembles the traditional extraction path but crucially accounts for the full $\ket{J,M_J}$ space of an ion configuration with $L=3$ and $S=\nicefrac{1}{2}$.
 By demonstrating the extraction procedure using the simplest case of a Ce$^\text{III}$ 4f$^1$ ion with a crystal-field split $J \in \{\nicefrac{5}{2}, \nicefrac{7}{2}\}$ manifold, it is shown for the first time that a unique set of CFPs describes the splitting and mixing both the $J$ manifolds.
 In fact, this $J/J^\prime$ mixing is analogous to the ``spin mixing'' in binuclear transition metal complexes.
 At the employed level of calculation, we demonstrate that there is no spin-orbit coupling influence on the CFP values, contrary to previous beliefs.
+Moreover, for the 4f$^1$ case, the present extraction yields crystal-field and spin–orbit parameters similar to those obtained from \emph{ab initio} ligand field theory (AILFT).
 This work represents the first step of a larger effort in reviewing the theory and extraction procedures of CFPs in f-element complexes.

-\section{Introduction}
+\section{Introduction \\}

 Since its conceptualization, the crystal field (CF) theory has served as a foundational framework for understanding traits of the magnetic susceptibility, EPR and other spectroscopy properties of organometallic complexes.\cite{Abragam:1970a} Over the years, the theory has evolved to provide increasingly accurate descriptions of the electronic structure of transition metal and f-block ions, with direct implications in modern luminescence,\cite{Natrajan:2012a, Tessitore:2023a} magnetism,\cite{Rinehart:2011a, Liddle:2015a, Coronado:2020a, Bernot:2023a} and quantum technologies.\cite{Mcadams:2017a, Moreno:2025} Focus is directed to 4f and 5f ions since these are essential components for single-molecule magnets (SMMs)\cite{Woodruff:2013a, Layfield:2015a, Escalera:2019a, Dey:2025a, Pointillart:2017a} due to the diversity of their orbital structures.\cite{Kaltsoyannis:2024a} This has spurred interdisciplinary efforts to explore their potential for memory effects that operate closer to room temperature,\cite{Guo:2017a, Guo:2018a, Guo:2022a, Gould:2022a, Goodwin:2017a} particularly following the discovery of the first 4f-based SMM, [Tb(Pc)$_2$]$^-$, in the early 2000's.\cite{Ishikawa:2003a, Ishikawa:2004a}